Segunda Federación: History

 On 6 May 2020, the RFEF announced the creation of a new, two-group, 40-team third division called Primera División RFEF, which resulted in the former third division, Segunda División B, dropping down a level and becoming Segunda División RFEF; the changes were made effective for the 2021–22 campaign.

 In July 2022, the division was renamed Segunda Federación.

 Current format

 Segunda Federación features 90 teams divided into 5 groups of 18.
 The champions of each group achieve automatic promotion to Primera Federación, while the other top four teams qualify for a play-off round, where five of the 20 teams qualified also achieve promotion.
 However reserve teams are only eligible for promotion to the Primera Federación if their senior team is in one division above it.
 The bottom five teams in each group are relegated to the Tercera Federación.
 Also, the four worst 13th-placed teams enter into relegation play-offs to determine the two teams to be relegated.

 Eligibility of players

-Each team of Segunda Federación can have 22 players in their roster, with these two limitations:
+Each team of Segunda Federación can have 22 players in their squad, with these two limitations: